French Onion Chicken Meatballs

 How do I store leftover chicken meatballs?

-Any leftover meatballs and onion sauce you can store in an airtight container in the refrigerator for up to 4 days.
+Any leftover meatballs and onion sauce can be stored in an airtight container in the refrigerator for up to four days.

 I typically reheat this recipe in the microwave but you can do it on the stovetop too.
-Just add a little extra chicken stock to help the sauce not dry out.
+Add a little extra chicken stock to help the sauce not dry out.

 Can I freeze ground chicken meatballs?